Self-Improving Search & AI-Powered Search Engines

 The agentic search paradigm has given rise to a new category of consumer products: AI-powered search engines that combine traditional web search with LLM-based synthesis.

-Perplexity AI pioneered this category, providing a search engine that returns synthesized answers with inline citations rather than a list of links.
+Perplexity AI (AI, 2024) pioneered this category, providing a search engine that returns synthesized answers with inline citations rather than a list of links.
 Perplexity's architecture combines web search (multiple search engines), document reading (extracting relevant content from search results), and LLM synthesis (generating a coherent answer with citations).
 The system iteratively searches and refines when initial results are insufficient.

-SearchGPT / ChatGPT Search (OpenAI) integrates web search directly into ChatGPT, allowing the model to search the web when its parametric knowledge is insufficient and cite the sources it uses.
+SearchGPT / ChatGPT Search (OpenAI) (OpenAI, 2024) integrates web search directly into ChatGPT, allowing the model to search the web when its parametric knowledge is insufficient and cite the sources it uses.
 This represents the convergence of conversational AI with information retrieval.

 These products demonstrate that agentic search has crossed from research into deployment, with millions of users relying on LLM-mediated search daily.
 Key challenges include: accuracy of citations (the cited source must actually support the claim), handling of conflicting information across sources, freshness of information, and the economic model for compensating original content creators whose work is synthesized.
 The development of long-context RAG techniques (Jiang et al., 2024) that can process entire documents rather than short chunks may further improve the quality of AI-powered search by reducing fragmentation of evidence.